sivashankargithub/Sangamone_Python/README.md

     http://127.0.0.1:8080/admin

-<h4>Make changes to models.py so that the object name is the same as the student's name</h4>
+Make changes to models.py so that the object name is the same as the student's name

     def str(self): return self.name1